samuelmasuy/ai-search/README.md

 							1	2	3
 							4		5
 							7	6	8

+	  -b BENCHMARK, --benchmark BENCHMARK
+							Select the number of loops, you want to average on.
+It will run all algorithms, and output results to a file.

 	  -v, --verbose
 							Increase output verbosity.
 Will show the path to the goal.